 However, that is not true of a society mostly devoid of even cultural Christian influences.
 For example, Sunday is a workday in Israel, and you will not see Christmas decorations in most Jewish towns.

 The decorations are not that important but demonstrate how different Israel is from the West.
-Many believers are not educated in the foundational doctrines of our faith that we consider to be common knowledge.
+Many believers lack education in the foundational doctrines of our faith which some may consider common knowledge.
 They lack the time and resources needed to deepen their faith as disciples of Jesus.

 In response to this great need, Caspari Center provides non-academic, practical training to Israeli believers.
 At the same time, they also develop high quality, academic resources pertaining specifically to this audience.
 Additionally, they aim to strengthen biblical foundations of the next generation by equipping children’s ministry leaders.